 3) fava beans are best kept simple

-Allergy warning: Most people will absolutely love fava beans and can eat them safely, but some people have a genetic enzyme deficiency, which can make it dangerous to eat favas.
+Allergy warning: Some people have a genetic enzyme deficiency, which can make it dangerous to eat favas.
 Read a little about favism to make an informed decision about whether to try them, and be sure to inform your guests too.
-If you’re looking for a good substitute for this recipe, try cooking about 2 cups of lima beans or soy beans this way (just make sure to use fresh or frozen green ones, not packaged dried ones).
+If you’re looking for a good substitute for this recipe, try cooking about 2 cups of shelled, fresh soy beans this way.

 - Prep Time: 20 minutes